dabercro/CrossSecDB/README.md

 In addition to a Python Command Line Interface (in progress), functions in Python modules are provided for use.

-C++ header and PHP cUrl/browser interface planned as well for anyone who wants their analysis code to access information on the fly.
+C++ header and PHP cUrl/browser interface planned as well for anyone who wants their analysis code to access information on the fly or from outside the Tier-3.

 ### Python module